nodejitsu/handbook/book.md

 ## Deploy with Jitsu:

-In this tutorial, we use [jitsu](http://github.com/nodejitsu/jitsu) to deploy our "hello world" application.
+In this tutorial, we will use [jitsu](http://github.com/nodejitsu/jitsu) to deploy our "hello world" application.
 Jitsu is a
 [Command Line Interface](http://en.wikipedia.org/wiki/Command-line_interface)
 for using Nodejitsu's platform.
-We've designed Jitsu to be suitable for command line beginners, but still be powerful and extensible enough for production usage.
+We've designed jitsu to be suitable for command line beginners, but still be powerful and extensible enough for production usage.
 If you aren't a fan of the command line or don't have terminal access you can still do everything jitsu can do through the